ecotaxa/ecotaxarapi/README.md

 NB: this action shows a common pattern in the API calls: the argument to the `login()` function is another function that defines an object of a given type.
 It is documented so that you can figure out its arguments (`?LoginReq`).
 It may seem convoluted but is standard practice to check the input arguments for each object.
 Those objects are often called `***Req` or `***Model`.

-Then you are ready to make another API call.
-For example you can get information about yourself
+Now, you are ready to make API calls.
+A simple example is getting information about yourself

 ```
 show_current_user()